canax/remserver/README.md

 [![Code Climate](https://codeclimate.com/github/canax/remserver/badges/gpa.svg)](https://codeclimate.com/github/canax/remserver)
 [![Issue Count](https://codeclimate.com/github/canax/remserver/badges/issue_count.svg)](https://codeclimate.com/github/canax/remserver)

 Anax remserver module implementing a REM server.
-Use this module togheter with an Anax installation to attach a REM server, useful for prototyping.
+Use this module together with an Anax installation to enable a scaffolded REM server, useful for prototyping.

+This REM server can be used to try out HTTP methods for GET, PUT, POST and DELETE to use CRUD operations on predefined datasets.
+The modified data is stored in the session.